dgerabagi/data-curation-environment/flattened_repo.md

 ---

-### Case Study 024: PCPP Context/Title Data Loss on Tab Switch
+### Case Study 024: PCPP Context/Title Data Loss on Tab Switch or Cycle Change

 -   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/backend/services/history.service.ts`
--   **Cycles Observed:** C185, C1
+-   **Cycles Observed:** C185, C1, C2
--   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost when the user switches to a different cycle, switches to another VS Code tab and back, or creates a new cycle.
-The data is not persisted to `dce_history.json`, and sometimes data from a previous cycle "bleeds" into the next.
+-   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost.
+This can also manifest as a newly created cycle disappearing entirely.
+The data loss occurs when the user performs an action that reloads the view's state from disk, such as switching to a different cycle, creating a new cycle, or switching to another VS Code tab and then returning.
+The data is not persisted to `dce_history.json` in time.
 -   **Root Cause Analysis (RCA):** This is a critical data loss bug caused by a race condition between the application's debounced save mechanism and its state loading logic.
 The application waits for a pause in user input before saving changes to disk (debouncing) to improve performance.
 However, when the user performs an action that causes the view to reload its state (like switching cycles or tabs), the state is reloaded from the `dce_history.json` file *before* the debounced save has had a chance to execute.
 This overwrites the user's recent, unsaved changes with the older, stale data from the file.
 -   **Codified Solution & Best Practice:**
     1.  **Trigger Save Before Navigation/State Change:** The event handler for any action that causes a state reload (e.g., `handleCycleChange`, `handleNewCycle`) **must** trigger an immediate, non-debounced save of the current component's state *before* dispatching the request to load the new state.
     2.  **Save on Visibility Change:** A `visibilitychange` event listener must be added to the document.
 When the webview panel is hidden, an immediate save must be triggered.
 This handles cases like switching VS Code tabs.
     3.  **Correct State Scoping:** The `handleNewCycle` function must be refactored to create a completely new, default-state cycle object.
-It must not carry over any state from the previous cycle, which was the cause of the data "bleeding."
+It must not carry over any state from the previous cycle, which was the cause of data "bleeding."
     4.  **Implementation:** The `saveCurrentCycleState` function should be callable directly (non-debounced).
 The various event handlers must be modified to call this function at the appropriate time to eliminate the race condition entirely.

 ---